-Objective No. Action Time schedule Short-term (1 year) 1 To study all information available about the 31 July 2018 objective: to ١. boarding school (for example, energy audits) 51 JUly 2010 reduce electricity 2.
-To draw up an energy report for the boarding 31 August 2018 and heat ∠. school 51 AUgusi 2010 consumption in the To visit the boarding school and to talk with boarding school 3. the responsible people about the habits 10 September 2018 by 3% by 1 practised in the building
+Objective No. Action Time schedule Short-term (1 year) 1 To study all information available about the 31 July 2018 objective: to ١. boarding school (for example, energy audits) 51 JOIY 2010 reduce electricity 2.
+To draw up an energy report for the boarding 31 August 2018 and heat ∠. school consumption in the To visit the boarding school and to talk with boarding school 3. the responsible people about the habits 10 September 2018 by 3% by 1 practised in the building

-4. the boarding school without a lot of 15 September 2018 investment · 5.
-To notify the management and implement planned activities 31 October 2018 6.
-To assess the results achieved 1 November 2019 7.
-Identification of the responsible persons that will collect data 01 September 2018 8.
-Introduction of a single database 01 October 2018 9.
-Data collection Each month · 10.
-Each year energy management 11.
-Hiring of an apartment building manager 1 June 2020 12.
-Activities to educate the public Regularly 13.
-Developing binding regulations 31 December 2021 14.
-Identification of measures that might be taken to improve energy efficiency indicators 31 December 2019 15.
-Installation of energy-efficient street lighting in Cesvaine Town.
-31 December 2020 6.
-7. 8.
-9. 10.
-11. 12.
-13. 14.
-5. planned activities 6.
-To assess the results achieved 7.
-Identification of the responsible persons that will collect data 8.
-Introduction of a single database 9.
-Data collection 10.
-To submit an overview report on the execution of tasks and achieved results in the field of energy management 11.
-Hiring of an apartment building manager 12.
-Activities to educate the public 13.
-Developing binding regulations 14.
-Identification of measures that might be taken to improve energy efficiency indicators 15.
-Installation of energy-efficient street lighting in effective management into technological energy efficiency measures.
+September 2019.
+To identify the first steps that could be taken in 4. the boarding school without a lot of 15 September 2018 investment I To notify the management and implement 5. planned activities 31 October 2018 6.
+To assess the results achieved 1 November 2019 Medium-term (5 7 Identification of the responsible persons that year) objective: to 7. will collect data 01 September 2018 implement a 8.
+Introduction of a single database 01 October 2018 common energy 9.
+Data collection Each month consumption accounting To submit on even inverse ort on the even ution system, to collect 10 To submit an overview report on the execution energy 10. of tasks and achieved results in the field of Each year consumption data energy management on a regular basis.
+Long-term (2025) 11.
+Hiring of an apartment building manager 1 June 2020 objective: to 12.
+Activities to educate the public Regularly reduce the total 13.
+Developing binding regulations 31 December 2021 energy 14.
+Identification of measures that might be taken 21 De e erek er 0010 consumption in to improve energy efficiency indicators 31 December 2019 Cesvaine County with the help of the 15 Installation of energy-efficient street lighting in 21 December 2000 implemented 15.
+Cesvaine Town.
+31 December 2020 solutions effective management into technological energy efficiency measures.
 At the moment the amount of savings is not clear.
 When the Plan is put into action and starts to operate, work with the management and reservation of the necessary funds and allocation to measures of the Action Plan and its future versions will begin.
 Certain financial resources shall be provided for the installation of street lighting and the development of a database.